Living Well vs. Doing Well

 After seeing consistent results that could comfortably pay the bills, I decided to quit my job in December 2008 and haven’t looked back since.

-In 2009, I set up the Pip Mavens Inner Circle to share my experiences and show people how I trade.
+In 2009, I began sharing my experiences and showing people how I trade.

 Since then, I’ve had the good fortune of communicating with people all around the world who share the passion of trading for a living.
 This has been on many levels a rewarding experience, and I intend to keep at it for as long as it keeps me growing.